icinganalysis/icinganalysis.github.io/content/Implementation of cylinder impingement correlations in Python.md

 Title: Implementation of cylinder impingement correlations in Python
 Date: 2022-01-23 12:00
-Category: python tools
+Category: python
-tags: cylinder, python tools
+tags: cylinder, python

 > ### "The equations were found to fit the experimental data over a wider range of values..." [^1]